For a spartan set-up, for now, to rapidly get you going, I suggest just using a text editor and a terminal window or two. Details below.

-- your source code, and
+- a subdirectory containing your source code,

-- usually other sundry files.
+- usually, some other sundry files.

 The tool that’s used to create and manage Clojure projects is called Leiningen (“line-ing-en”), or just “lein” for short (which is also the name of the Leiningen command-line program).
 We’ll discuss lein in greater detail in a later chapter.